trillianx/Interview_MVP/ML_Algorithms/Obsidian_Vault/Decision Trees.md

 # Decision Trees
-Decision tree is a [[supervised]] and [[non-parametric]] algorithm used for [[classification]] and [[regression]] problems.
+Decision tree is a [[supervised learning]] and [[non-parametric]] algorithm used for [[classification]] and [[regression]] problems.
 The decision tree makes use of the binary tree data structure.
 It splits the feature space on a given metric dictated by the type of the problem.

 ## How Does it Work?